ZhengZhang008/GrokkingAlgorithms/README.md

 : Breadth-first search (BFS) is an algorithm for searching a tree data structure for a node that satisfies a given property.
 It starts at the tree root and explores all nodes at the present depth prior to moving on to the nodes at the next depth level.

 - Graph theory (图算法)
-: Graph theory is the study of graphs that concerns with the relationship among edges and vertices.
+: Graph theory is the study of graphs that is concerned with the relationship between edges and vertices.

 - Shortest-path problem (最短路径问题)
 : In graph theory, the shortest path problem is the problem of finding a path between two vertices (or nodes) in a graph such that the sum of the weights of its constituent edges is minimized.